flash photography techniques

 When working indoors, you can most often get the best results by bouncing your flash.
 You don’t need that expensive piece of plastic that is advertised as being the solution to all your flash photography problems.

-16. allow available light in
+17. Allow available light in

 Sometimes flash is your dominant light source.
 Sometimes flash is your only realistic choice.
-But it usually looks better if you allow available light to give you some context and colour and mood.
+But it usually looks better if you allow available light in to give you some context and colour and mood.

-17. start with the available light, and then add flash
+18. Always start with the available light, and then add flash

 Really good tips Neils.